 Now, I want you to think of the most exciting person or entity that could ever visit your website.

 Perhaps it’s a famous movie director, or a magazine, or an author.

 Ok.
 Now.
 Imagine that person or entity came to your website, and that they wanted to contact you.

 This seems like a silly question, but it bears thoughtful consideration.

 In order for them to contact you, a few things need to be in place.

-Second, it has to be called Contact.
-(If you fancy yourself a creative type, I’ll make a few allowances.
-You could go a little crazy and call it Contact Us, Contact Me, or even something truly off the wall like Get In Touch.)
+If you fancy yourself a creative type, I’ll make a few allowances.
+You could go a little crazy and call it Contact Us, Contact Me, or even something truly off the wall like Get In Touch.

 Ok.
 Let’s recap.
 Contact page rules in 137 characters: